 There's an action I want the TPA to take.
-This is likely to be the most effective use of this opportunity.
-For example, if you want the TPA to include or remove a particular project from a plan or program, or you want them to hear a new idea or concept.
+If you want the TPA to include or remove a particular project from a plan or program, or you want them to hear a new idea or concept, outline what you want the TPA to accomplish and how you suggest accomplishing it.